wp-plugins/participants-database/readme.txt

 **Showing the List on Your Website**

 You can use the [pdb_list] shortcode to show the records on your site.
 Just put the shortcode where you want it to show up.
-You can set the number of records to show per page (yes, it's paginated!) with the 'list-limit' setting, also the CSS class to wrap the table in with the 'class' setting...like this: [pdb_list list-limit=10 class=memberlist]
+You can set the number of records to show per page (yes, it's paginated!) with the 'list-limit' setting, also the CSS class to wrap the table in with the 'class' setting...like this: [pdb_list list_limit=10 class=memberlist]

 Which columns get included is determined on the fields management page, just set the "display_column" value to order the columns as you like.

+You can now filter and sort the list that is displayed with 3 new variables in the shortcode: see the next section.

 If you want to get tricky with the CSS, each header column has a class name the corresponds to the name of the field, you can use CSS to lay out the listing exactly as you want.

+**Filtering which Records Get Shown with the List Shortcode**

+There are 3 new parameters for the [pdb_list] shortcode that allows you to determine which records get shown.
+It's a little complicated, but here's how you do it.

+There is a parameter called 'filter' which determines which records to show.
+The general format of the parameter is this: *field* *operator* *value* So for instance if you wanted to show all records from the state of New York, you would put [pdb_record filter='state=NY'] just like that. "state" is the field (it must match exactly the field name as listed on the mange database fields page in the plugin) "=" is the operator and "NY" is the value.
+The filter is grabbing all records where the state is NY.

+The operators can be '=', '!', '<', '>' only. '!' means "NOT", so if you wanted everything except a certain value. '<' and '>' mean "less than" and "greater than" and can be used to compare values, like this: [pdb_list filter='last_name>k' ] That would give you all the records where the last name began with any letter coming after 'k' in the alphabet.

+You can use more than one filter by stringing them together like this: [pdb_record filter='last_name>c&last_name<h' ] This gives you all records with last names that start with d through g.
+Upper case or lower case doesn't matter.
+These comparisons can be made with dates and numbers too, of course.

+To correctly compare dates, the field *must* be defined as a date field form element on the manage database fields page.
+Date vaules should be a regular date string like this: [pdb_record filter='date>jan3,2012'] It's best not to use a number for the month (and maybe you have to use English month names) because the date/month/year order is different on different servers.
+If you really want to use numbers for the date, just try it to see what the correct order for your web server is.

+One application for this is to allow you to control whether a record gets displayed, giving you an approval process for new records.
+Create an administrative field (one that is not displayed or edited on the frontend) called "approved" that is a checkbox.
+Put this (without the quotes) in the values: 'yes,no' with a default value of 'no'.
+Then put this in the shortcode: [pdb_list filter='approved=yes'] Now, only records that have been approved will be included in the list display.
+You may need to do something like this if you get a problem with spam, for instance.